 Pistachio and Raisin Breakfast Couscous

 It’s birthday month again.
 This year, there’s much more competition-I mean celebration-than usual.
 New roommates, new friends, old friends willing to travel for joint birthday parties, all within the last and next few weeks.
-Mai-yan and I normally celebrate ours together (and no one else’s), but this year she’s turning 30, and that’s way too big a number for young Emily to compete with.
+Mai-yan and I normally celebrate ours together (and no one else’s), but this year she’s turning 30, and that’s way too big deal a number for Emily to compete with.
 I’ll be sharing mine with my friend Adam instead, and we gave Mai-yan her own whole trip backpacking in the Golden Trout Wilderness last weekend.

 We were told the weather would be in the 70’s during the day and 30’s at night, so we packed accordingly, and weren’t afraid to bring a bunch of hardy fresh vegetables and 5 (yes 5) blocks of cheese with us.
 By the time we reached the trailhead the first day, however, we knew we’d been duped.
 It was at least 90 already.
 We embraced the surprise warmth, and I put on my cute sleeveless dress for the hike.